Pumping Stations in Wastewater: Essential Infrastructure for Water Management

 • Collection: Wastewater enters the wet well.

-• Sensing: Float switches detect the water level.
+• Sensing: Sensors detect rising water levels.

 Maintenance Strategies